cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 The interesting thing about it is that they had a challenge on their website, that after I solved it gave me a reference code.
 This got me even more excited about the prospect of working in such a place.
 I will keep the name of the company private for now, but wish me good luck and fingers crossed.
+It was trimenduous fun, and makes the process a lot more engaging than simply trawling the web for jobs.

 #### Achieved
 - Managed to pull together the CV